- 379 Views

 -z invoices.zip -m metadata.txt -e load_errors.log -v

-🐞 Enable Tracing &
+🐞 Enable Tracing & Debugging

-✅ Enable Server-Side Tracing
+✅ Enable Server-Side Tracing (temporary)

-Edit or set logging in the configuration files (e.g., ars.ini
+Edit or set logging in the configuration files (e.g., ars.ini or server logs) or use environment variables.

 For runtime tracing: